The Burial Ground is a quiet peaceful place, tucked away behind The Walled Garden.

 Memorials or Headstones.

-- Should be in a natural light stone or hardwood.
-Care should be taken to see that stones blend in with the rural setting
+- Should be in natural light stone or hardwood.
+Care should be taken to see that stones blend in with the rural setting and are of a traditional shape/design.

-- Should be in a matt or honed (satin) finish
+- Should be in a matt or honed (satin) finish.
+Polished stone is not acceptable

 - Where required, they may include a base incorporating a container for flowers